Don't Buy Safety Glasses Without These 3 Features

 What should you look for when buying safety glasses?
 First and foremost, you need a pair of glasses that's so much more than a cheap pair of shades.

 At Bomber Eyewear, we like to say that all of our safety gear "works as hard as you do" -- and we definitely put our money where our mouth's at with that tagline!

 Whether you've been on the job for years or you're picking out your first pair of protective eyewear for a new hobby, we've got you covered.
-When you're trying to figure out how to choose the best safety eyewear, there are three main features to look out for.
+When you're trying to figure out how to choose the best safety eyewear, there are three main features to look out for when you order safety glasses online.
 (And, you guessed it, the entire Bomber safety line checks all three boxes.)

 1. For ultimate protection, choose ANSI Z87+.

 Generally, the safety eyewear we need on construction sites, in workshops or factories, and anywhere that eye safety is a major concern, the certification that says a pair of glasses is up to the job of protecting you is called ANSI Z87+.